HomeDing/homeding.github.io/elements/index.md

 On the displays several Elements can be used to display data, text and visuals:

-:::element displaytext displaytext
+:::element display/text
-The [DisplayText Element](/elements/displaytext.md) show values as text on the display.
+The [DisplayText Element](/elements/display/text.md) show values as text on the display.
 :::

-:::element displaydot displaydot
+:::element display/dot
-The [DisplayDot Element](/elements/displaydot.md) show values as a dot on the display.
+The [DisplayDot Element](/elements/display/dot.md) show values as a dot on the display.
 :::

-:::element displaybar displaybar
+:::element display/bar
-The [DisplayBar Element](/elements/displaybar.md) show values as a progress or percentage bar on the display.
+The [DisplayBar Element](/elements/display/bar.md) show values as a progress or percentage bar on the display.
 :::

-:::element displayline displayline
+:::element display/line
-The [DisplayLine Element](/elements/displayline.md) shows a line on the display.
+The [DisplayLine Element](/elements/display/line.md) shows a line on the display.
 :::

-More detailed information on displays and related elements can be found in [displays](/displays/index.md)
+More detailed information on displays and related elements can be found in [displays](/elements/display/index.md).

 ## One Value Display Elements

 These Elements can be used to display a single value.

-:::element max7219 max7219
+:::element max7219
 {% excerptOf collections.Element, "max7219" %}
 :::

-:::element tm1637 tm1637
+:::element tm1637
 {% excerptOf collections.Element, "tm1637" %}
 :::